In This Article

 Do not undercharge to get your first client.
 Price to the outcome.
 A missed-call text-back that captures two extra HVAC jobs a week is worth far more to that owner than what you charge for it.
 The standard, defensible structure for AI automation work is a monthly retainer in the $297 to $997 range per client, often with a small setup fee to cover the initial build and filter out low-commitment buyers.

 Retention is where the real money lives, because a client who stays is worth far more than one you have to replace.
-Ciela's chief of staff includes retention playbooks, and once you deploy results you can point to (recovered calls, booked appointments, revived leads), the monthly renewal stops being a question.
+Once you deploy results you can point to (recovered calls, booked appointments, revived leads), the monthly renewal stops being a question.
 Lead with proof, report on it consistently, and churn takes care of itself.

 Step 6: Scale Under Your Own Brand